pricebenjamin/SPA-file-reader/README.md

 ## Using this program

-Assuming a user has access to the g++ compiler, they may compile and run this program by doing the following:
+Assuming a user has access to the g++ compiler, they may compile and run this program by following the provided steps.

 1. Download the get-ir-mwv.cpp source file.
 2. From a terminal, change directory to the folder which contains the downloaded source file.